Or, how this episode just made Scrabble eternally scary and fraught with extraordinarily dark undertones from now until the end of time…

 Handmaid’s Tale episode 2 was fantastic!!
 But by my math, the show is burning through the content of the book so fast we will be in uncharted territory by episode 4, five at the absolute latest.
 Which, in my opinion is fantastic… but wow.
 Episode two was a fantastic bit of television that has me dying to watch episode 3… but here I am writing this instead!
 Hahah.
 So many great details envisioned here.
 I think, at the end of the third episode I’ll be able to start guessing where the story is going to go next.
 So much of the book has already been covered I think there will be tons and tons of blank space left for the show to go in.
 But I wont do it in this episode as I could spoil a lot of the show for many of you inadvertently.
 Come on, let’s dive in to ep2.

 Kicks it off in high gear with the Offred and the Ceremony.
 A month later?
 Nope… I learn later that it can’t just be a month can it, because Janine is delivering.
-Let’s not get ahead of ourselves, time has passed, and at the very least it’s 1 month, but most likely a couple months later?
+Let’s not get ahead of ourselves, time has passed, and at the very least it’s one month, but most likely a couple months later?
 Ofglen meets Offred to go into town and we learn soon offer that Ofglen is actually a member of an underground resistance group that opposes Gilead and supports its downfall.
 (In the book the resistance group is called Mayday… but so far we haven’t heard much about this group.
 So maybe that’s what it’s called?)
 Ofglen lets Offred know that she would be very valuable to the resistance movement since she is in an important home serving Commander Waterford, one of the founders of the Republic of Gilead.

 Nick, the driver, though, warns Offred not to get too close to Ofglen, that she’s dangerous.
 But we don’t know why he thinks so.
 Oh, and by the way, the Commander would like to see you Offred at 9pm sharp.
 And don’t be late.
 Um.
 Ok.
 If you’ve read the book you saw this coming a mile away… but you probably hoped that the game played would be something other than Scrabble because I am still suffering from Scrabble induced PTSD and can’t think of anything but Offred and this book when I play now with my kids!
 But I am getting ahead of myself here.